tjbencomo/tjbencomo.github.io/index.md

 # About Me
 I'm a 3rd year B.S. candidate in Computer Science at Stanford University.
-During school I study the genetics of skin cancer in [Carolyn Lee's Lab](https://leelab.stanford.edu).
-I've spent the past two summers researching precision medicine for Glioblastoma in [Kristin Swanson's Lab](http://mathematicalneurooncology.org) at The Mayo Clinic.
+During school I study the genetics of skin cancer in [Dr. Carolyn Lee's Lab](https://leelab.stanford.edu).
+I've spent the past two summers researching precision medicine for Glioblastoma in [Dr. Kristin Swanson's Lab](http://mathematicalneurooncology.org) at The Mayo Clinic.
 After undergrad I plan to get an MD/PhD and become a physician-scientist.
 Outside of science I like movies and trying new burger restaurants.